-Randwick precinct redevelopment
+Randwick redevelopment project

 Why is the Redevelopment needed?

-The NSW Government has committed funding for the redevelopment in recognition of the need to improve efficiencies across the existing Hospitals campus, improve aging infrastructure and address the changing models of healthcare to meet future growth and demand.
+The NSW Government has committed funding for the redevelopment in recognition of the need to improve efficiencies across the existing Hospitals campus, improve ageing infrastructure and address the changing models of healthcare to meet future growth and demand.

 What planning has been done for the Randwick Campus Redevelopment?